second-state/wasm-joey/documentation/installation.md

 cd /media/nvme/node_rpc/wasm-joey/src
 ```

-### Install the required dependencies for ssvm-napi-extensions
+### Install the required dependencies for wasmedge-extensions
 Please visit [this link which details the requirements to continue](https://github.com/second-state/ssvm-napi-extensions#requirements) and ensure that your system has these required dependencies before proceeding.

 #### Temporarily downgrade npm